KartheekLade/kartheeklade.github.io/_posts/2025-07-06-what-is-cryptography!.md

 ####  Attacks on Cryptographic Systems

 Cryptography is powerful, but it's not bulletproof.
-Many real world attacks don’t break the math—they exploit how cryptography is **used** or **implemented**.
-Even the strongest systems can be undermined by poor implementation or weak keys:
+Many real world attacks don’t break the math—they exploit how cryptography is used or implemented Even the strongest systems can be undermined by poor implementation or weak keys:

- **Brute Force Attacks**
-Brute force attacks involve systematically guessing every possible combination of keys until the correct one is found.
+*Brute force* attacks involve systematically guessing every possible combination of keys until the correct one is found.
 This method exploits weak or short keys, as they reduce the number of combinations an attacker needs to try.
 For example, a 4 digit PIN like "1234" has only 10,000 possible combinations, making it relatively easy to crack compared to a 256 bit encryption key, which has an astronomically larger number of possibilities.
 Weak passwords such as "password" or "123456" are prime targets for brute force attacks, as they are commonly used and easy to guess.

- **Man in the Middle (MITM) Attacks**
-MITM attacks occur when an attacker secretly intercepts and manipulates communication between two parties without their knowledge.
+*Man in the Middle (MITM) Attacks* MITM attacks occur when an attacker secretly intercepts and manipulates communication between two parties without their knowledge.
 Imagine using public WiFi at a coffee shop to log into your email.
 An attacker on the same network could intercept your login credentials if the connection is not encrypted.
 This is why secure protocols like HTTPS and end to end encryption are critical—they prevent attackers from eavesdropping or tampering with sensitive data during transmission.

- **Side Channel Attacks**
-Side channel attacks exploit indirect information leaked by a system during its operation rather than directly attacking the cryptographic algorithm.
+*Side channel attacks* exploit indirect information leaked by a system during its operation rather than directly attacking the cryptographic algorithm.
 These leaks can include physical clues such as power consumption, electromagnetic emissions, timing variations, or even sounds produced by the device.
 A famous example is the TEMPEST program, a U.S. government initiative that analyzed electromagnetic emissions from electronic devices to reconstruct sensitive information like screen content or keystrokes.
 Mitigating side channel attacks often involves designing hardware and software to minimize such leaks and implementing countermeasures like randomization or shielding.

 Cryptography is only as strong as its implementation.
 Understanding these attack vectors is essential for designing secure systems that can withstand real world threats.